 All candidates standing for election are invited to participate in this meeting - please make a note of this date in your diary.

-However, in response to the COVID-19 National Emergency, all 2022 Membership Meeting arrangements, which are open to the Public, continue to remain under review with any changes in format being undertaken as and when required.
-Meeting format updates will be posted on the associated 2022 Annual Members' Meeting webpage - https://mft.nhs.uk/member-meetings/annual-members-meeting-3/
+In response to the COVID-19 National Emergency, all 2024 Membership Meeting arrangements, which are open to the Public, continue to remain under review with any changes in format being undertaken as and when required.
+Meeting format updates will be posted on the associated 2024 Annual Members' Meeting webpage - https://mft.nhs.uk/member-meetings/annual-members-meeting-5/